et720/COMSOL/README.md

 We will now go through how you can generate your personlised parameter file, using a second order reaction as an example.

-Creating your personalised parameter file
+Create a personalised parameter file
 -------------------

 Open terminal or command line and change the directory (‘cd’):